stamats/metaFSHD/README.md

 ## Installation

-Download all files into a folder and open app.R in RStudio.
-Next, press button "Run App".
+Download all the files in the R subfolder to a new folder on your computer and open app.R in RStudio.
+Then click the "Run App" button.

-Alternatively, you can run the app via [https://stamats.shinyapps.io/metafshd]
+Alternatively, you can run the app via https://stamats.shinyapps.io/metafshd

 <img src="https://github.com/stamats/metaFSHD/raw/main/metaFSHD.png" alt="metaFSHD" width="720"/>